 Ninety-eight percent of students attending NCNM find it necessary to receive some form of financial assistance.
 However, loans comprise the majority of financial aid at NCNM.
 Student loan borrowers must sign a Master Promissory Note (MPN) which details the terms of their agreement with the Department of Education.
 As a condition of signing the MPN the student agrees to restrict use of student loan funds to pay for current year educationally related expenses only and as such, agree to immediately repay any loan proceeds that cannot be attributed to educational expenses for attendance, on at least a half-time basis, at NCNM.

-NEW—Update on Direct Loan Interest Rates Effective July 1, 2013.
+Direct Loan Interest Rates Effective July 1, 2015.

 Now that Congress has passed and President Obama has signed the Bipartisan Student Loan Certainty Act of 2013.
 The new law amends the Direct Loan interest rate section of the Higher Education Act of 1965, as amended (the HEA).

 Specifically, the new law amends section 455(b) of the HEA to provide new formulas for the determination of interest rates for all Direct Loan types.
-The new formulas apply to all Direct Unsubsidized Loans, and Direct PLUS Loans (made to parents and to graduate/professional students) for which the first disbursement is made on or after July 1, 2013.
+The new formulas apply to all Direct Stafford Loans, and Direct PLUS Loans (made to parents and to graduate/professional students) for which the first disbursement is made on or after July 1, 2015.

 The interest rate for a loan, once established, will apply for the life of the loan – that is, the loan will be a fixed-rate loan.
-As a result, it is likely that many borrowers will have a set of fixed-rate loans, each with a different interest rate, including the 6.8% Direct Unsubsidized loans made prior to July 1, 2013.
+As a result, it is likely that many borrowers will have a set of fixed-rate loans, each with a different interest rates.

 Federal Loan Servicer Preparation and Notification to Borrowers